okraHQ/react-native-expo/README.md

 # okra-react-native

-This is a react native library for implementing okra widget
+This is a react native library for **expo** users to help implement okra widget

 ### Get Started
 This library would help you add Okra widget to your react native android app in no time.
 All you need to do is ...